AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Availability (up and running)
 - "Assume Breach": design with the assumption that someone has access to the network.
 	- Things should be locked down.
-	- Access everywhere should be monito
+	- Access everywhere should be monitored and logged.
+- "Coordinated disclosure": announcing a vulnerability AFTER there's been enough time to patch it.
+- "Insider threats": saboteur employees, or employees who could possibly screw CIA up by accident.
+-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?